- Future Students

 - Women in Business

-Be a part of the Agora Fellowship: a select group of students who discuss ideas and themes from renowned books in a regular forum led by Assistant Vice-Provost Dr. George Bragues.
+Be a part of the Agora Fellowship: a select group of students who discuss ideas and themes from renowned books in a regular forum led by Interim Vice-Provost Dr. George Bragues.
 Build your extracurricular experience.
 Every year the Fellowship takes a trip related to their current topics; destinations have included Boston, Montreal, New York and Washington.

-Soka Education Research Initiative on Global Citizenship
+Soka Education Research Centre on Global Citizenship